What to Expect in 2023: Trends and Predictions for Compliance Download your report now!

 Germany

-If we use a service provider (e.g. an event manager) for order processing, we remain responsible for the protection of your data.
+If we use a service provider (e.g. an event manager or streaming service provider) in the sense of order processing, we remain responsible for the protection of your data.
 All processors are obliged to treat your data confidentially and to process it only in the context of the provision of services.

 The following data is used: